jplf/radiog/backend/README.md

 * `/device/connect` : enables the connection to the device
 * `/device/disconnect` : disables the connection to the device

-To access these points just run `curl http://localhost:4200/`, when the response is in json pipe the call into `jq`
+To access these points just run `curl http://localhost:4200/`, when the response is a json chunk pipe the call into `jq` to pretty print the result.

 ## Installation